iljapanic/iljapanic-me/index.md

 ---
 Hello there online stranger.

-My name is Ilja and I welcome you to my little corner of the Web.
+My name is Ilja.
+Welcome to my little corner of the Web.

 I’m an avid student of technology and its role in society.
 I’m interested in a range of themes revolving around information design, HCI, computational ethics, information behaviour and ubiquitous computing.